 The Observatory's telescopes and binoculars give you a front-row seat to the stars.
 The outdoor Open Nights are free on Wednesdays, weather permitting.
 Call 617-353-2630 ahead of time to make sure it's on, and then reserve your spot online.

 Inspired by a 15th-century Venetian palace, Gardner created the museum to house her art collection of more than 15,000 objects, including pieces from ancient Rome, Medieval Europe, and 19th-century France and America.
-Empty frames hang, famously, where stolen works (including a Vermeer) once hung.
+Empty frames hang where stolen works (including a Vermeer) once hung.
 Admission is $15 for adults, $12 seniors, $5 students.
 Admission is free if your name is Isabella and if it is your birthday (valid ID required).
-Folks wearing Red Sox paraphernalia get$2.
-Wednesdays after 4 p.m. admission is by donation.
+Folks wearing Red Sox paraphernalia get $2 off admission.

 You can start at the Esplanade T station and cruise the three miles along the Esplanade and the Charles River, or start at the Rowes Wharf T station and tour around the historic Boston Harbor.
-A 24-hour pass on a Hubway bike will cost is $8 and includes unlimited 30-minute rides.
-Ride longer than 30 and you'll pay $3 for each additional 30 minutes.
+A 24-hour pass on a Hubway bike will cost $8 and includes unlimited 30-minute rides.
+Ride longer than 30 minutes and you'll pay $3 for each additional half hour.

 There are 16 official historic sites along the 2.5-mile route, and only three of them charge an entrance fee.
 See where freedom was born as you explore Boston Common, King's Chapel and Burying Ground, the Ben Franklin statue and Boston Latin School, the USS Constitution, the Bunker Hill Monument, and more.
 The walk is free and can be done year-round.
 Guided walking tours cost $12, an audio tour for self-guided walk is $17, and an mp3 version can be downloaded for $15.